 How many times have you read some variation of the phrase “Social Media Revolution” thrown around the ether of the larger internet community?

-If you work in any semblance of marketing or advertising, then you more than likely see and read that phrase with startling regularity.
-Every brand and business from the smallest brick and mortar all the way up to the most massive of e-commerce behemoths have jumped headlong into the melee of social media with a fevered relish seldom seen in any other form of advertising or marketing — and for good reason, it’s a great way to connect with your customers.
+If you are involved in marketing or advertising, you probably come across that phrase quite often.
+Every brand and business, from tiny local shops to huge e-commerce giants, has eagerly joined the social media scene with a passion rarely seen in other advertising forms — and for good reason, it’s an excellent way to engage with your customers.

 It is, indeed, a hallmark of this so called “revolution” that customers will willingly take to social media to voice their concerns with a company’s service, and they also expect a swift reply.